 45 CFR § 160.103.

-(d) “Covered Entity” shall generally have the same meaning as the term “Covered Entity” at 45 CFR §160.103, and in reference to the party to this agreement shall mean the South Carolina Public Employee Benefit Authority (PEBA).
+(d) “Covered Entity” shall generally have the same meaning as the term “Covered Entity” at 45 CFR §160.103, and in reference to the party to this Agreement shall mean the South Carolina Public Employee Benefit Authority (PEBA).

 (e) “Data Aggregation” shall have the same meaning as the term “Data Aggregation” in